-- I. To Sunday School Teachers only, for the best Illustration (old or new) of any subject in each of the International Lessons for the next month. - 2.
-To the Ministers and Members of some particular Church only, for the best Notes of a Sermon or an Address on any passage occurring in Genesis i.-xi. - 3.
-To all and sundry, for the best exposition of some word, phrase, sentence, or passage occurring in the Epistle to the Ephesians.
+I. To the Ministers and Members of some particular Church only, for the best Notes of a Sermon or an Address on any passage occurring in Genesis i.-xi.

+2. To all and sundry, for the best exposition of some word, phrase, sentence, or passage occurring in the Epistle to the Ephesians.

-Accordingly, we offer books-
+Accordingly, we offer books this month-

-- 1. To Sunday School Teachers only, for the best illustrations (as above) of the International Lessons for January 1891. - 2.
-To the Clergy and Members of the Church of England only, for the best Notes of a Sermon or Address on any passage in Genesis (Chapters i.-xi.).
-The Notes must not occupy more than half a column of THE EXPOSITORY TIMES, this type.
-They should be after the nature of the "Methods of Treatment" in the Great Text Commentary, i.e. readable in themselves. - 3.
-To all, for the best exposition of some word, phrase, sentence, or passage occurring in the Epistle to the Ephesians.
+I. To the Ministers and Members of the Presbyterian Churches only, for the best Notes of a Sermon or Address on any passage in Genesis (Chapters i.-xi.).
+The Notes must not occupy more than half a column of THE EXPOSI-TORY TIMES, this type.
+They should be after the nature of the "Methods of Treatment" in the Great Text Commentary, i.e. readable in themselves.

+2. To all, for the best exposition of some word, phrase, sentence, or passage occurring in the Epistle to the Ephesians.
 No restriction as to length or manner of treatment will be made at present.
 The original Greek may be referred to or not as convenient.

-The best papers will be published every month in The Expository Times; and when the writers see them there they may send to the Publishers for the book they select, out of a list which will be given.
+The best papers will be published every month in THE EXPOSITORY TIMES; and when the writers see them there they may send to the Publishers for the book they select, out of a list which will be given.
 The number and value of the books will depend upon the success of this scheme of work.
 The writer's name and address should be given, but no names or initials will be published except of those whose papers are printed, and who do not express a desire to the contrary.
-The papers intended for January must be received by the Editor, Kinneff, Bervie, N.B., by the 5th day of December, and so on for every succeeding month.
+The papers intended for March must be received by the Editor, Kinneff, Bervie, N.B., by the 10th day of February, and so on for every succeeding month.